tjburch/tjburch.github.io/_posts/2022-11-26-hockey-bayes.md

 Last we want to take a look at the posterior predictive distribution.
 Using the sampled values for parameters, if we reran the matches, what would we expect scoring and win totals to look like.

-This does pose a particular problem though: by construction this model does not forbid ties, the two Poisson processes can yield the same number of goals.
+This does create a problem though: by construction this model does not forbid ties, the two Poisson processes can yield the same number of goals.
 However to estimate win totals, we will have to decide those ties.

 This was done in a bit of an ad-hoc way.
 For each simulated season, I took the number of decided wins and number of decided losses for a given team, these would be proportional to their goal creation and goal suppression ability, so it made sense to use.
 Of the decisions, I created a "win-rate," $$p_{i}$$ given by decided wins divided by total decided matches for each team.
 In each given matchup, if the Poisson processes yielded a tie, I rolled a Bernoulli trial, with success probability equal to the harmonic mean of $$p_{ih}$$ and $$(1-p_{iv})$$.
 If the trial is successful, the home team wins the tie, otherwise the away team does.